ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-Jacob-Allebach/thesis.md

 from to specify parts of the generation process.
 Overall, it's a practical, low effort way for amateur game developers to more easily create games in the Roguelike genre.

-## Motivation

-A lot of the motivation for this project stems from two things: the increase in access to game development software and the lack of this desired tool in the game development space.
-With engines being so commonly used to develop games and countless plugins being readily available for anybody to use, it makes sense for this tool to exist within the space.
-Creating more ways for people to get into game development easier is most often a good thing as it allows more people to create their vision.
-To discuss the second main motivating factor, it's honestly astonishing that this specific tool hasn't been created before!
-Although there are plugins available to assist with some types of map generation, most of them have to do with tile-by-tile generation as opposed to the dungeon-style generation this software implements.

 ## Current State of the Art

   There are two main ways to generate a map for a game: tile-by-tile generation and